akaabdullahmateen/roadmap/css/concepts/index.md

 Each ruleset should be separated from the other with one blank line.
 There should be a blank line at the end of the document.
 There should be no blank line at the start of the document.

+### Reset style sheets

+After your content has finished altering styles, it may find itself in a situation where it needs to restore them to a known state.
+This may happen in cases of animations, theme changes, and so forth.
+The CSS property `all` lets you quickly set (almost) everything in CSS back to a known state.

+`all` lets you opt to immediately restore all properties to any of their initial (default) state, the state inherited from the previous level of the cascade, a specific origin (the user agent stylesheet, the author stylesheet, or the user stylesheet), or even to clear the values of the properties entirely.

+Although some constraints on user agent stylesheets are set by the HTML specification, browsers have a lot of latitude: that means some differences exist between browsers.
+To simplify the development process, Web developers may use a CSS reset stylesheet, such as _normalize.css_, which sets common properties values to a known state for all browsers before beginning to make alterations to suit their specific needs.

 ### Pseudo-elements